-Bees are pollinating machines and if you’re looking to expand your garden, get started, or just enjoy watching nature’s handiwork, then flowers are a must.
+Bees are pollinating machines and if you’re looking to expand your garden, get started, or just enjoy watching nature’s handiwork, then a wildflower garden is a must.

 But, will just any flower do?
 Bees are workers and will cross-pollinate just about anything, from trees to weeds, flowers, herbs, and shrubs, but they do have a proclivity for some of nature’s prettiest wildflowers.

-So if you want to make some happy bees in your garden the next time summer rolls around, check out these wildflowers that will attract all types of bees you should consider planting:
+So if you want to make some happy bees in your garden the next time summer rolls around, check out these wildflower species that will attract all types of bees you should consider planting:

 Clover thrives during the summer and is a breeze to maintain.
 Not only do bees love clover for its abundance of nectar, but it also grows in a wide variety of colours, helps maintain the greenery in gardens and lawns, and grows in abundance.

-It has been associated with luck and good fortune for centuries.
+It has been associated with luck and good fortune for centuries and is instantly recognisable.
 As far as pollination is concerned, good fortune is plentiful.
 Bees love it as a food source and it’s incredibly resilient, needing little water or maintenance.

 If you want to add a diversity of plentiful bee food to your lawn and garden, this one is hard to beat.
 It’s best to plant during the spring and summer months and you can buy all the seeds you need right here.